The Bankrate promise

 - Banks are accountable to shareholders who want to maximize profits.
 Credit unions return all profits to their members by paying higher APYs on deposits and charging lower interest rates on loans.

-- Online banks and traditional banks tend to have more digital tools to offer customers, such as mobile banking and online banking.
+- Online-only banks and traditional banks tend to have more digital tools to offer customers, such as mobile banking and online banking.
 Credit unions, especially smaller ones, may be less technologically advanced.

-A credit union may be a good option if you are looking for higher APYs, lower loan costs and a closer relationship with a financial institution.
+A credit union may be a good option if you’re looking for higher APYs, lower loan costs and a closer relationship with a financial institution.
 Consider the pros and cons of credit unions, do your homework and make the choice that’s best for you.